TorBox-App/torbox-tinfoil-server/README.md

 ## Requirements
 1. A TorBox account.
-Can be a free or premium account but keep in mind free accounts have restrictions.
-Sign up [here](https://torbox.app).
+Must be on a paid plan.
+Sign up [here](https://torbox.app/subscription).
 2. A server or computer that can run Python or has administrator access (only necessary for Docker installation).
 3. A Nintendo Switch that has Tinfoil installed.